umassmsa/msa/pages/resources.md

 ### Microsoft Excel
 Excel can be a great place to start for hand-scraping statistics.
 Don't have a Windows?
 No problem!
-The free student version of Microsoft Excel
+The **free** student version of Microsoft Excel is available to all UMass students!

 <!-- TODO image of RStudio files -->
 ### RStudio
+Fantastic **free**, open source platform for data analysis and visualization

 ### Tableau Student License
-Learn about Tableau
+A one year **free** student license for a professional quality data viz service

 ### Jupyter Notebooks
-Run your own datascraping for NFL, NBA, and more!
+A **free** programming notebook application where you can integrate Python and text to analyze and visualize data, but also scrape data from the web!

 ## Great Databases